jmagman/flutter-wiki/Compiling-the-engine.md

 7. `ninja -C .\out\<dir created by previous step>` to build.
    * If you used a non-debug configuration, use `ninja -C .\out\<dir created by previous step> gen_snapshot`.
      Release and profile are not yet supported for the desktop shell.

+## Compiling for Fuchsia

+These steps build the Fuchsia embedding (flutter_runner) and test FAR files that can be deployed to a Fuchsia device.

+Note these instructions assume use of `x64`, if `arm64` is needed then just substitute as appropriate.

+1. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.

+2. `gclient sync` to update your dependencies.

+3. `./flutter/tools/gn --fuchsia --unoptimized` to prepare your build files.
+  * NOTE: `--unoptimized` is broken on Fuchsia at the moment, see: https://github.com/flutter/flutter/issues/74872
+  * `--unoptimized` disables C++ compiler optimizations.
+On macOS, binaries are emitted unstripped; on Linux, unstripped binaries are emitted to an `exe.unstripped` subdirectory of the build.
+  * Add `--fuchsia-cpu=x64` or `--fuchsia-cpu=arm64` to target a particular architecture (default is x64).
+  * Add `--runtime-mode=debug` or `--runtime-mode=release` to switch between JIT and AOT builds.
+These correspond to a vanilla Fuchsia build and a `--release` Fuchsia build respectively.
+  * Add `--no-lto` if you don't care about performance or binary size and want a *much* faster build.
+  * Add the `--xcode-symlinks` argument when using goma on macOS.

+4. `ninja -C out/fuchsia_debug_unopt` to build a Fuchsia unoptimized binary.
+    * If you skipped `--unoptimized`, use `ninja -C out/fuchsia_debug` instead.
+    * For Googlers, consider also using the `--goma` flag with gn, then building with `autoninja` to parallelize the build using Goma.

+To test changes, you will first want to make the prebuilts writable.
+From your $FUCHSIA_DIR `chmod -R +w prebuilt/third_party/flutter` will make all of the flutter prebuilts writable.

+Now, to test a change perform these actions after each build:

+First copy the `flutter_runner` binary itself to your Fuchsia checkout:
+`cp out/fuchsia_debug_unopt/flutter_jit_runner-0.far $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/jit/debug/flutter_jit_runner.far` for standard (debug) builds
+`cp out/fuchsia_release/flutter_aot_product_runner-0.far $FUCHSIA_DIR/prebuilt/third_party/flutter/x64/aot/release/flutter_aot_product_runner.far` for `--release` builds (you must build flutter with `--runtime-mode=release`)

+Now copy debug symbols for the `flutter_runner` binary to your Fuchsia checkout (note that if you have a custom out/ folder in your Fuchsia checkout you will need to adjust `--destination-base` to match):
+`./flutter/tools/fuchsia/copy_debug_symbols.py --executable-name flutter_jit_runner --executable-path out/fuchsia_debug_unopt/exe.unstripped/flutter_jit_runner --destination-base $FUCHSIA_DIR/out/default/.build-id --read-elf $FUCHSIA_DIR/prebuilt/third_party/gcc/linux-x64/x86_64-elf/bin/readelf --unstripped` for standard (debug) builds
+`./flutter/tools/fuchsia/copy_debug_symbols.py --executable-name flutter_aot_product_runner --executable-path out/fuchsia_release/exe.unstripped/flutter_aot_product_runner --destination-base $FUCHSIA_DIR/out/default/.build-id --read-elf $FUCHSIA_DIR/prebuilt/third_party/gcc/linux-x64/x86_64-elf/bin/readelf --unstripped` for `--release` builds (you must build flutter with `--runtime-mode=release`)

+For any test FAR files, you may publish them to your device using `pm publish` (flow_tests.far used as an example; same note as above about the custom out/ folder applies):
+`./fuchsia/sdk/linux/tools/pm publish -a -r $FUCHSIA_DIR/out/default/amber-files -f out/fuchsia_debug_unopt/flow_tests.far`
+`fx test flow_tests`

+You can also copy test debug symbols by using the `copy_debug_symbols.py` script and substituting the test binary (such as `flow_unittests`) for the runner binary.

+Finally, `fx build && fx ota` to update your Fuchsia device with any changes you made.

+### Fuchsia Source Checkout

+Testing the Fuchsia embedding requires a Fuchsia source checkout.
+To get one, go to https://fuchsia.dev/fuchsia-src/get-started and follow the instructions to sync and build a Fuchsia checkout.
+The `workstation` (e.x. `fx set workstation.nuc`) product uses Flutter as its primary shell and is the primary way of testing Flutter on Fuchsia changes.

+### IMPORTANT: Dart Version synchronization

+The Fuchsia tree consumes the `flutter_runner` and associated Dart SDK as a set of prebuilts.
+Flutter apps within the Fuchsia tree are built against the version of the Dart SDK in these prebuilts.
+Because of this fact, developers must be careful to avoid any skew between the version of Dart VM built into the `flutter_runner` binary and the version of the Dart SDK & VM used by the Flutter toolchain (to compile flutter apps from Dart code).
+If there is any mismatch at all between the runner and toolchain, a runtime error results and Flutter won't work at all.

+In practice, this means one of two workflows, depending on the nature of the change in question:
+A. The change is to the engine C++ code only, and it isn't inside of the Dart VM or SDK.
+B. The change is to the engine Dart code, or it involves changing the Dart VM or SDK.

 ## Compiling for the Web